For All | December 29, 2025

 What It Would Not Change

-Rescheduling does not legalize cannabis federally, expand access to traditional banking (although risk tolerance may shift), open capital markets, allow interstate commerce, or undo criminal penalties.
-Cannabis would remain illegal under federal law unless Congress takes further action.
+Rescheduling does not legalize marijuana federally, expand access to traditional banking (although risk tolerance may shift), open capital markets, allow interstate commerce, or undo criminal penalties.
+Marijuana would remain illegal under federal law unless Congress takes further action.
+Broader adult-use marijuana reform would still require additional federal action.

 Timeline and Uncertainty